Dick Tidrow: World Series champion

 Through May, the Red Sox, Detroit Tigers, and Yankees were involved in a three-way race atop the American League East.
 On May 25, Tidrow pitched a complete game victory over the Indians.
 He went on to lose each of his next three decisions, and the Yankees lost both of his no decisions.
 The Yankees mounted a comeback to conclude their 162-game schedule with an identical 99–63 record as the Red Sox, forcing the first tiebreaker playoff game in the AL since 1948.
 Tidrow, however, had an off-year.
 In 25 starts, he was 7–10 with a 3.83 ERA.
 He made six relief appearances, and was 0–1 with a 3.91 ERA.

 The Yankees defeated the Royals in the 1978 American League Championship Series for the third year in a row to face the Los Angeles Dodgers in the World Series a second year in a row.
 Tidrow returned to the bullpen for the postseason.
-As was the case a year ago in game one of the ALCS, Tidrow was used as an "Innings eater" in game two of the ALCS when the starter got knocked out early.
+As was the case a year before in game one of the ALCS, Tidrow was used as an "Innings eater" in game two of the ALCS when the starter got knocked out early.
 Light-hitting Royals shortstop Freddie Patek, who had two home runs during the regular season, homered off Tidrow.
 In the 1978 World Series, Tidrow made two relief appearances.
 One of his best postseason performances came in game four.
 Entering the game in the sixth inning with the Yankees trailing 3–0, Tidrow struck out four in pitching three innings of scoreless ball.
 The Yankees, meanwhile, scored two in the sixth and another in the eighth to tie the game, and eventually won it in extra innings.